morganjwilliams/aesc2021-pyrolite-workflows/README.md

-# aesc2021-pyrolite-workflows
+# Geochemical Data Analysis Workflows with pyrolite

 Binder-enabled repository to accompany the poster 'Geochemical Data Analysis Workflows with pyrolite' to be presented at the 2021 Australian Earth Sciences Conference.